 Scheduling of classes is the responsibility of the Chair.
-The primary consideration for scheduling classes is student need with regard to meeting program or major requirements within a reasonable time frame.
-In addition, the scheduling of some classes may be determined by the need to serve nontraditional students.
+The primary consideration for scheduling classes is student need regarding meeting program or major requirements within a reasonable time frame.
+In addition, the scheduling of some classes may be determined by theneed to serve nontraditional students.